FreddanK/FlowCalibrationUserInterface/README.md

 When the flow profile is run, the program will record the position at each sampling instance and with that information it will calculate the actual output volume and flow and presented to the user.

 ## Installation
-1) download the installer filename.exe
+1) Download the file: FlowCalibrationSetup-v-1-0.zip.
-2) run the installer
+2) Extract the contents of the zip file.
+3) Run the setup application.

-It is strongly recommended to also download the graphical user interface from Simplex Motion (http://simplexmotion.com/products/simplexmotiontool/).
+It is strongly recommended to also download the graphical user interface from Simplex Motion: http://simplexmotion.com/products/simplexmotiontool/.
 This is a safe way to test that the servo functions properly and that everything is correctly connected before running the FlowCalibration user interface.

 ## Usage
-to graphical user interface from simplex motion.
+...

 ## Getting started with developement